CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Start, user authentication with password

 **What**: Always start with user login screen.<br>
 **Scenario**: You created a mobile bank app that checks bank account balances.
 In this case, you want users to always log in because the data is sensitive.
 Under the covers, the Mobile SDK requests an access token from the MAG.
-If the username and password are valid, the MAG authenticates and grants access.</br>
+If the username and password are valid, the MAG authenticates and grants access.
+The username/password flow is the default flow. </br>

 ```c#
 // Authenticate user with password, explicit